Gratheon/website/about/company/🍰 Equity and fundraising plan.md

 | Share value                                    | 0.04                                            | 6                                                           | 11.5               | 34                         |
 | Join time risk coefficient                     | 10                                              | 5                                                           | 1.5                | 1                          |

-## Clarifications
+## Gratheon-specific clarifications

-- If you leave the company, you lose options.
-Company can print more shares, mostly for new investors.

 - Options are **virtual** and are not affecting the legal body of Gratheon OÜ registry as mentioned in [Legal training by Hedman](https://www.notion.so/Legal-training-by-Hedman-6144b4856a8a4ffbbe28f145d4b4470e?pvs=21), mostly because its hard to alter real shares in the registry.

-- Options are given out (vested) in portions over (typically) 5 years
+- Options are given out (vested) in equal monthly portions over 4 years with 1 year cliff

-- Options differ from shares.
-They grant the right to purchase shares at a predetermined, often low, price.
-Typically, these are converted to cash during exit events such as acquisitions or public offerings.

-- Equity is a trust-based mechanism.
-The company strongly values employees as co-owners, fostering alignment between individual and company success.

-- At each step of funding round, some equity is given away to the investors in return for raised capital.
-New investor gets new shares, nothing happens to previously given away shares, thus ownership % is diluted but valuation of the company increases.

 - Note that equity distribution is an investment opportunity stake in the company, but it does not give voting (board control) rights in the same proportions.
 This is done intentionally so that
 	- team and investment pools could be larger
 	- keep control in founder hands until board is sufficiently large enough
 	- team could choose balance between salary and equity

-## Terminilogy clarification
+## Terminology clarification

 - **Equity**: Broadly refers to ownership in the company.
 - **Shares**: Units of ownership that represent a portion of equity.